 A video shows the two men outdoors, talking and at ease, while seated on Noguchi's Octetra.
 The 1968 red sculpture combines Fuller's octahedral and triangular units into three-dimensional modules that in turn fit efficiently together.
 However, by mixing the two basic shapes, Noguchi undermines Fuller's almost Minimalist logic.
 He also leaves open circles at the center of each face, so that the modules appear to enclose spheres—not of steel, but of space and air.

-That does not make Fuller's utopias irrelevant again.
-From any number of Modernist movements, he embraced the union of art and the practical sphere, its vision of remaking entire cities, and cutting-edge design accessible to all.
+That does not make Fuller's utopias irrelevant again, not with such younger visionaries as Hariri & Hariri at work.
+From any number of modernist movements, he embraced the union of art and the practical sphere, its vision of remaking entire cities, and cutting-edge design accessible to all.
 However, he places these terms within traditions that Noguchi had to recognize as his own.
 Consider the Dymaxion House one last time.

 The open ground floor may have made him think of Midwestern plains or California's proverbial nowhere.
 Certainly the roof reminded him of Japanese parasols.
 Its steeple also looks back to the churches of Fuller's New England ancestors—including Margaret Fuller, the writer and activist for women's rights.
 Perhaps Noguchi sensed an affinity between Transcendentalism and his own idealism, which included a growing interest in Romantic spiritualist movements.
 In any event, Fuller had shown him a way to bridge East and West, Europe and America, past and present, engineering and the imagination.
 Then Noguchi just got down to work.